Email Accounts

 • The case description, or case details, will match the email body.

-• The case owner will be determined through the assignment map specified for cases on the General Settings tab of the Customer Management Preferences (CR101000) form.
+• The case owner will be determined through the assignment map specified for cases on the General tab of the Customer Management Preferences (CR101000) form.

 With the check box selected, the system searches the database for a contact with an email address that matches the sender's email address.
 If no such contact exists in the database, the system searches for a business account whose email address matches the sender's email address and associates the found business account (if any) with the newly created case.
 If such a contact exists, the system associates it with the newly created case, and then the case also becomes associated with the business account that is linked to the contact, if such a business account exists.